cbtnuggets/lib-dynamock-nodejs/README.md

 <a name="introduction"></a>
 ## Introduction
-When writing REST APIs, Lambdas, or other applications that communicate with DynamoDB - it can be a pain in the ass to deal with setting up a DynamoDB instance just for testing.
+When writing REST APIs, Lambdas, or other applications that communicate with DynamoDB, it can be challenge to deal with setting up a DynamoDB instance just for testing.

-At the time this Library was originally conceive, AWS had yet to release their DynamoLocal Solution.
+At the time this Library was originally conceived, AWS had yet to release their DynamoLocal Solution.
 After they did, we switched from this rough Mock implementation to the official DynamoLocal .jar - only to find that it is great for a local DynamoDB solution, but underperformed when it came to Unit Testing.

-In my opinion - the downfall of DynamoDB local is the dependencies it requires to run, when realistically you just want some simple mocked behaviour to test your CRUD application.
+A drawback to DynamoDB local is the dependencies it requires to run, when realistically you just want some simple mocked behaviour to test your CRUD application.

-Also in my opinion - the downfall of Dynamock comparitively is the large amount of validation/functionalities that are missing, but that's where you come in!
+Dynamock's goal, comparitively, is to be simple, fast and run where you need it.

 <a name="introduction"></a>
 ## Features